KanchiMoe/Charlotte-timeline/episodes.rst

 The evidence for the end date comes from that episode 6 has a uniform change, which takes place on a set date each year [#jpuniform]_.
 If we track the passage of time using the day-night cycle, we can see that 3 days have passed.

-At ``14:42`` on what would be Saturday, Yuu says "tomorrow is Monday, right?" this is taken to be after midnight and "tomorrow" doesn't mean 'the morning to come in a few hours [15]_, but the day after' [16]_.
+At ``14:42`` on what would be Saturday, Yuu says "tomorrow is Monday, right?" this is taken to be after midnight and "tomorrow" doesn't mean 'the morning to come in a few hours' [15]_, but the day after [16]_.

 At ``14:13`` Yuu and Joujirou talk about how long the powers will remain.
 He says the powers should be gone by the time they graduate highschool [#jpschoolyrs]_.
 Yuu comments "2 more years".